clirdlf/ndsa.org/conference/conference.md

 Digital Preservation 2022 (#digipres22) will be a crucial venue for intellectual exchange, community-building, development of good practices, and national-level agenda-setting in the field, helping to chart future directions for both the NDSA and digital stewardship.

+### 2022 Call for Proposals
+The [Call for Proposals](/conference/digital-preservation-2022/cfp/) for Digital Preservation: Preserving Legacy is now open.
+The call will close on April 25, 2022.

 ## 2022 DigiPres Organizing Committee
 A call for participation in the organizing committee is open until January 14, 2022.
 Please complete the call for volunteer [form](https://forms.gle/rJgf9n5MSS2RRDTr8) if you are interested.
 We look forward to working with you!